moinwiki/moin/docs/admin/configure.rst

 Features:

 * when registering a user or saving an item, it can ask a random question
-* match the given answer against a regular expression
+* moin matches the given answer against a regular expression
 * questions and answers can be configured in the wiki config
-* multi language support: a user gets a textcha in his language or in language_default or in English (depending on availability of questions and answers for the language)
+* multi language support: a user gets a textcha in his language or in the language_default or in English, depending on availability of questions and answers for the language

 TextCha Configuration
 ~~~~~~~~~~~~~~~~~~~~~